NachoCape/holbertonschool-simple_shell/README.md

 <h1 align="center">Holberton shell</h1>
-This repository it's about hsh (Holberton shell).
-The hsh it's a basic command line interpreter, this basic shell try to recreate someones of the functions of other shells like bash or sh.
+This repository is about hsh (Holberton shell).
+The hsh is a basic command line interpreter, this basic shell try to recreate some of the functions of other shells like bash or sh.
 This is a public repository so feel free to clone it and use it

 <h2 align="center">Description</h2>

-- First at all checks if the user enter in the interactive mode, in negative case the will try to execute the command only one time<br>
+- First at all, check if the user enters in the interactive mode, otherwise the hsh will try to execute the command only ones time<br>
-- If user enter in the interactive mode, it shows a prompt and wait the user enter a command.
-When a command ends the execution the prompt shows again<br>
+- If the user enters in the interactive mode, a prompt will be displayed and the hsh will wait for the user to enter a command.
+When a command finished the execution, the prompt will show up again<br>
 - Manage border cases like: "ctrl + d", "\n", etc<br>
 - Manage commands with arguments<br>
-- Handle if the user enter a command with the entire path or not, in negative the hsh program will search in all directories of the PATH (environment variable)<br>
+- Handle if the user enters a command with the entire path or not, if not the hsh program will search for the command in all the directories of the PATH (environment variable)<br>

 <h2 align="center">List of allowed functions</h2>